Carl D. Perkins Basic Grant Overview

 Help Is on the Way!

 Not all students arrive on campus with the academic and study skills that they need to be successful in their college courses.
-Each semester, workshops will be offered to help students build skills in a number of personal and academic areas.
+Each semester, workshops will be offered to help students build skills in a number of personal and educational areas.
 These one-hour workshops are scheduled on varying dates and at varying times, in order to accommodate students’ work and school schedules.

 CAREER PREPARATION PRESENTATIONS